zlindacz/RegistryCare/docs/redux-structure.md

   - invoked from an API callback.
   - the SearchSuggestion reducer updates suggestions in the application's state.

-Notes API Request Actions

-fetchAllNotes

-invoked from NotesIndex didMount/willReceiveProps
-GET /api/notes is called.
-receiveAllNotes is set as the success callback. createNote

-invoked from new note button onClick
-POST /api/notes is called.
-receiveSingleNote is set as the success callback. fetchSingleNote
+## User-Request-Organizations Cycles

+### User Requesting Organizations Request Response

+- fetchHomeDisplaySuggestions
-invoked from NoteDetail didMount/willReceiveProps
+  - invoked from App in didMount.
-GET /api/notes/:id is called.
+  - GET /api/orgs is called with user's location info.
-receiveSingleNote is set as the success callback. updateNote
+  - receiveHomeSuggestions is set as the success callback.

+- fetchFavorites
-invoked from NoteForm onSubmit
+  - invoked from Favorites didMount/willReceiveProps.
-POST /api/notes is called.
+  - GET /api/users/:id/favorites.
-receiveSingleNote is set as the success callback. destroyNote
+  - receiveFavorites is set as the success callback.

+- fetchFollowings
-invoked from delete note button onClick
+  - invoked from Following didMount/willReceiveProps.
+  - GET /api/users/:id/followings.
-DELETE /api/notes/:id is called. removeNote is set as the success callback.
+  - receiveFavorites is set as the success callback.

-Notes API Response Actions
+### User Requesting Organizations Response Actions

-receiveAllNotes
+- receiveHomeSuggestions
+  - invoked from an API callback
+  - the OrgsReducer updates organizations in the application's state.

+- receiveFavorites
-invoked from an API callback
+  - invoked from an API callback
-the NoteReducer updates notes in the application's state. receiveSingleNote
+  - the FavoritesReducer updates favorites[id] in the application's state.

+- removeNote
+  - invoked from an API callback
+  - the FavoritesReducer removes favorites[id] from the application's state.

+- receiveFollowings
-invoked from an API callback
+  - invoked from an API callback
-the NoteReducer updates notes[id] in the application's state. removeNote
+  - the FollowingsReducer updates following[id] in the application's state.

+- removeNote
-invoked from an API callback
+  - invoked from an API callback
-the NoteReducer removes notes[id] from the application's state.
+  - the FollowingsReducer removes following[id] from the application's state.

 Notebook Cycles

 Notebooks API Request Actions